Verizon Communications Inc (VZ) Com Stk USD0.10

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-The shares were broadly flat in pre-market trading.
+The shares were flat in early trading.

 Our view

 There's plenty of scope to grab market share with increased 5G adoption, through traditional mobile and fixed wireless broadband products.
 Verizon's putting a lot of eggs in this basket and has thrown billions at the task.
 We think this is the right move.
-Growth in this space is picking up nicely but it’s still only a small part of the overall picture
+Growth in this space is picking up nicely but it’s still only a small part of the overall picture.

 Wireless data is a notoriously competitive market.
 The same can be said of traditional broadband offerings.
 It's hard to offer something meaningfully unique, so telecoms groups often end up competing mainly on price, which is rarely a good thing for profit margins.